Modern Basement Drop Ceiling Tile Idea

 Our Basement

-One of the reasons we purchased our home was because the basement was a huge space.
-We knew this basement space was going to be needed one day with kids.
+One of the reasons we purchased our home was the huge basement.
+We knew this space would be needed one day with kids.

 However, even though it was “a finished basement” our basement space still needs a lot of work.
 We knew the ceiling makeover and other projects would have to fit a low-budget DIY basement remodel.